senderrr/wood_furniture_production_monte_carlo_simulation/README.md

 • Time to build item in order: PERT distributition

-• Machinary Swap time: how long it takes to swap between machinary.
+• How long it takes to swap between machinary: static variable (Machinary Swap time)

 Scenario 2: Stock Inventory Queue:
 • How many work days are we simulating: 22, rounded up the average US work days in a month.